 Email encryption is carried out with the use of public key infrastructure (PKI), which effectively encrypts and decrypts email contents.
-Senders and recipients are assigned digital codes that serve as both public and private keys.
+Senders and receivers are assigned digital codes that serve as both public and private keys.
 Public keys encrypt email contents and are “stored on a key server along with the person’s name and email address, and can be accessed by anyone.”
 On the other hand, private keys decrypt email contents and are stored in a secure and private location within the sender’s device that is only accessible to that individual.
-Private keys can also serve as the sender’s digital signature and thus, confirm the email’s origins and provide the recipient with peace of mind.
+Private keys can also serve as the sender’s digital signature and thus, confirm the origins of email messages and provide the recipient with peace of mind.

-Why is Email Encryption Important?
+Why is Encrypting Emails Important?

 How to Secure Email Using S/MIME Email Encryption Certificates

-How S/MIME Works
+How S/MIME Email Encryption Works

-Moreover, S/MIME encrypts email content via the utilization of certificates.
+Moreover, S/MIME encrypts content via the utilization of certificates.
 These certificates act to secure email correspondence, utilizing cryptography to protect them from being accessed by hackers, cybercriminals, or other malicious actors.
 Additionally, S/MIME certificates validate sender-identity, for all practical purposes, by providing timestamped digital signatures.
 In doing so, S/MIME certificates encrypt emails prior to them being sent out, whether to a mail server or onto the World Wide Web, as well as decrypt those same emails once they arrive at their intended destination.
 Thus, by certifying file credibility and legitimacy, S/MIME certificates encourage, expedite, and secure the process of file sharing online.

 How to Send an Encrypted Email in Gmail